tzicatl/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

     Full path to where the recipe puts the supervisord configuration file.
     Defaults to ${buildout:directory}/parts/${name}/supervisord.conf

+supervisord-conf-override
+    Full path to a custom config file.

 logfile
     The full path to the supervisord log file.
 Defaults to
     ${buildout:directory}/var/log/supervisord.log